-St Mary's Lands offers good infrastructure and close-by parking for a range of events and increasing the nature and appeal of these would assist in promoting the space as a destination rather than just a local park.
-A clear set of management guidelines are required though in order to ensure that events are well-planned and well-managed.
-The review of the Management and Maintenance Plan will need to clearly set out these guidelines for the type of events, their locations and after care responsibilities for event holders to ensure that the impact of events is minimised and carefully managed.
+St. Mary's Lands offers good infrastructure and close-by parking for a range of events and increasing the nature and appeal of these would assist in promoting the space as destination rather than a local park.
+A clear set of management guidelines are though required in order to ensure that events are well-planned and well-managed.
+The review of the Management and Maintenance Plan will need to set out clear these guidelines for the type of events, their locations and after care responsibilities for event holders to ensure that the impact of events is carefully managed.